fuji-fabric/fuji-fabric.github.io/docs/001-Modules/065-command_toolbox.lore.md

 :::colorbox-example

-  ◉ Set lore for item in mainhand.
+  ◉ Set lore for the item in mainhand.

   Issue: `/lore set <rainbow>the first line<newline><bold><green>the second`